Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

-Vegan Tofu Chicken Noodle Soup for the teenage soul.
+Vegan Tofu Chicken Noodle Soup for the vegan soul.
 Anyone else remember that book series?
-Something about chicken noodle soup makes me so nostaglic, and I felt the same nostalgia when enjoying a bowl of this vegan and gluten-free friendly version.
+Something about chicken noodle soup makes me so nostalgic, and I felt the same nostalgia while enjoying a bowl of this vegan and gluten-free friendly version.
 Of course, this version is chicken-free, and actually uses tofu in its place.
 But not just any tofu.
 Tofu that has been prepared to give it an incredible texture that reminds me a little bit of that stringy texture of chicken.

-This vegan tofu chicken noodle soup is not only vegan, but also gluten-free,oil free, refined sugar free and grain free.
-It’s whole food plant based, and the base soup is meal-prep friendly as well.
-Thanks to the tofu and legume based pasta, it’s also high in protein.
+This vegan tofu chicken noodle soup is not only vegan, but also gluten-free,refined sugar free and grain free.
+The base soup is meal-prep friendly as well.
+Thanks to the tofu and legume based pasta, it’s also high in protein!

 You could batch prepare this soup base, and toss in pasta of choice when ready to eat.
 It’s a wonderful way to use up leftover pasta, or grains of choice like quinoa, rice or whatever else you’ve got!

-We’re using spices on spices to give this soup all its flavour, and many of the herbs we’re using are actually really great for your health too.
+We’re using spices, aromatics and flavourful veggies to give this soup all its taste, and many of the herbs we’re using are actually really great for your health too.
 Sage, rosemary and thyme are a trio of power herbs in my opinion, because they make the best flavour combination and they’re also very protective.
 These herbs are anti inflammatory and great to enjoy in the winter to ward off the cold and flu.

 secrets to success

 To prepare our tofu in this recipe, we’re going to do what I like to call the squeeze and freeze procedure.
-Make sure you’re using extra firm tofu, because we will be pressing it to remove the water and liquid, and then freezing it to end up with a divine texture that makes tofu a little less boring.
-More on that in the recipe notes.
+Make sure you’re using extra firm tofu, because we will be pressing it to remove the water and liquid, and then freezing it to end up with a fun texture.

 When seasoning and herbing up, it’s always best to rely on taste.
 As everyone prefers a different intensity of herbs, start with the base recommended herbs and then add more as you see fit.
 Using ground dry herbs is also an option, but if you have fresh herbs on hand I highly recommend it.